heartstchr/Blog/_posts/2016-07-15-Road-and-River-to-Arunachal-Pradesh-India.md

 Video shows about the Lohit River or Zayü River is a river in Arunachal Pradesh India and China.

-## Road and River to Arunachal Pradesh, India

 [![thumbnail]({{ site.baseurl }}/assets/images/arunachal.jpg )](https://youtu.be/Jb9OpzRVlfc "thumbnail")